 When looking at an architectural glazing package there may be alternative systems or solutions that can be explored in order to cost engineer the glazing package.

-For example, a structural glass wall is an extremely elegant and minimal way to create a wall of glazing on a project but is a premium glass design requiring the use of structural glass units to a very high specification in order to withstand wind and line loading requirements.
-An alternative solution may be a slim framed facade system from an aluminium fabrication company like Hedgehog Aluminium.
-They can fabricate an aluminium facade system with a 35mm framing sight line, around the same as a structural glass junction.
-Although you will have a box section within the internal space of 65-85mm deep you can create a similar external design from the single storey facade at a lower cost.
+For example, an invisio structural glass wall is an extremely elegant and minimal way to create a wall of glazing on a project but is a premium glass design requiring the use of structural glass units to a very high specification in order to withstand wind and line loading requirements.
+An alternative solution may be a slim framed facade system from an aluminium fabrication company like Sieger Systems.
+They can fabricate an aluminium facade system with a 20mm framing sightline, around the same as a structural glass junction.
+Although you will have a box section within the internal space of 65-85mm deep you can create a similar external design from the single-storey facade at a lower cost.

 It is possible to design a glass package to ensure it reaches a specific realistic budget and achieve the design aesthetics required as long as you are honest with your glazier about the budget allocated for the glazing.
 They will then be able to recommend the most suitable systems as well as recommend slight changes to the design or specification that might help reduce costs, such as the glass sizes or framing options.

 All projects have a budget, whether that be large or small, so there is no shame in setting out what that budget is for the glazing in your initial conversations so your architectural glazing consultation doesn’t start recommending solutions that are out of the realm of possibility for that project.